ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

   to trick users into accepting malicious results.
 - Contact Monitoring requires an assumption that the user that owns a key and all users that look up the key do the necessary monitoring afterwards.

+In short, assuming that the underlying cryptographic primitives used are secure, any deployment-specific assumptions hold (such as non-collusion), and that user devices don't go permanently offline, then malicious behavior by the Transparency Log is always detected within a bounded amount of time.
+The parameters that determine the maximum amount of time before malicious behavior is detected are as follows:

+- How stale an application allows query responses to be (ie, how long an application is willing to go without seeing updates to the tree).
+- How frequently users execute background monitoring.
+- How frequently users exercise out-of-band communication.
+- For third-party auditing: the maximum amount of lag that an auditor is allowed to have, with respect to the most recent tree head.

 ## Privacy Guarantees